 OCC designs, develops and manufactures fiber optic cables for a broad range of commercial and specialty markets and applications.
 We refer to these products as our fiber optic cable offering.
 OCC designs, develops and manufactures fiber and copper connectivity products for the commercial market, including a broad range of commercial and residential applications.
 We refer to these products as our enterprise connectivity product offering.
-OCC designs, develops and manufactures fiber and connectivity solutions principally for use in military and other harsh environment applications.
-We refer to these products as our applied interconnect systems product offering.
+OCC designs, develops and manufactures a broad range of specialty fiber optic connectors and connectivity solutions principally for use in military and other harsh environment applications.
+We refer to these products as our applied interconnect systems product offering or our harsh environment connectivity product offering.